Agentic AI-RAN Empowering Synergetic Sensing, Communication, Computing, and Control: Future Directions

 \subsection{Hardware Heterogeneity and Energy Efficiency}

-Although the current prototype leverages high-performance NVIDIA A100X GPUs to validate the feasibility of Agentic AI-RAN, the proposed architecture is inherently design-agnostic to specific hardware tiers \cite{chen2024towards}.
-For practical 6G edge deployments, the framework can be seamlessly adapted to low-power embedded platforms, such as NVIDIA Jetson Orin or specialized AI-on-5G SoCs.
-By employing lightweight virtualization and model compression techniques, the synergetic SC3 orchestration can be executed on resource-constrained devices, ensuring a sustainable balance between intelligence density and energy efficiency for large-scale field applications.
-Future research should further investigate compute-aware model scaling and latency and energy trade-offs, enabling adaptive inference fidelity under strict latency constraints.
+Although the current prototype leverages high-performance NVIDIA A100X GPUs to validate the feasibility of Agentic AI-RAN, the proposed architecture is inherently agnostic to specific hardware tiers \cite{chen2025towards}.
+For practical 6G edge deployments, the framework can be adapted to lower-power embedded platforms, such as NVIDIA Jetson Orin or specialized AI-on-5G SoCs.
+With lightweight virtualization and model compression, SC3 orchestration can also be supported on resource-constrained devices, enabling a better balance between intelligence capability and energy efficiency in large-scale field deployment.
+Future research should further investigate compute-aware model scaling and latency-energy trade-offs, enabling adaptive inference fidelity under strict latency constraints.